Dart League Rules

 It is common courtesy for the player needing a substitute to handle the fees for substitution.

 In the event more than one player from a team is unable to make the scheduled match, or a substitute cannot be found, the match must be either rescheduled or forfeited.
 If a team must reschedule a match, that team’s captain must notify the opposing team and the League Coordinator at least 24 hours before the scheduled match.
-Matches can be rescheduled any length of time in advance, but the match must be played no later than 2 weeks after the originally scheduled date and no later than 1 week prior to a positioning round.
+Matches can be rescheduled any length of time in advance, but the match must be played no later than 2 weeks after the originally scheduled date and no later than 1 week prior to a positioning round unless arrangements have been made with league director.
 In the case of a split season, the rescheduled match must be completed no later than 1 week prior to the start of the second half of the season.
-No team is allowed to have more than 2 make up matches pending at any single time.
+No team is allowed to have more than 2 make up matches pending at any single time unless prior approval of League Director has been obtained.

 At the end of each season an award banquet will be held.
 The cost of the trophies will be paid by the team fees collected throughout the season.
 The remaining team fees will be paid out to each team based on the number of total wins each team acquired throughout the season.
-Award pins are also handed out with the payouts, but these are provided to the players by Paradise and not paid for from the team fee pool.
 If a team is unable to attend the end of season banquet, that team may collect their awards and payouts from the League Coordinator at their earliest convenience.
 However, if they cannot be collected within 1 month of the banquet, those awards and payouts will be forfeited.